Personal Licence grant

 Applications for a personal licence must be made to the Council in whose district the applicant lives.

 More than one personal licence holder can work at the same premises.
-Applicants may also choose to become a personal licence holder if they wish to apply for more then five Temporary Event Notices a year.
+Applicants may also choose to become a personal licence holder if they wish to apply for more than five Temporary Event Notices a year.

 What is a Designated Premises Supervisor (DPS)?